top of page

 Each Sister2Sister chapter provides specialized services tailored to the needs of its local community while collectively advancing our mission of empowering individuals, fostering inclusivity, and saving lives.

-SOMERSET CHAPTER
+SOMERSET

 1201 Hamilton Street